Posted worker - Ingressi

 - ensure that the workers on the construction site carry photo ID:s showing the tax number of the public tax number register

 - comply with the taxation legislation arriving in Finland from overseas

-- ensure that the posting company reports the posting (entering into force in 2017)
+- ensure that the posting company reports the posting and selects a representative in Finland

 - on the request of the OSH authorities, assist in reaching the representative